 b.
 Lessen or otherwise modify the sanctions imposed by the Hearing Board.

 c.
 Refer the case back to the Hearing Board for further consideration of sanctions.

 a.
 Students may appeal the result (finding and sanctions) of an Administrative Hearing decision to the next level administrator.

 b.
-Decisions by the Hearing Board (including accepted sanctioning recommendations) may be appealed to the Vice President for Student Affairs & Dean of Students or his/her designee.
+Decisions by the Hearing Board (including accepted sanctioning recommendations) may be appealed to the Vice President for Student Affairs and Enrollment Services & Dean of Students or his/her designee.

 d.
 Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the University Review Board hearing and supporting documents.

 e.
 A student may appeal based on the following reasons:

 1) A substantial procedural error that unreasonably impaired the student or the hearing body.

 2) An unduly harsh sanction (appeal by the accused student) or an insufficient sanction (appeal by the complainant).

 3) New information of a substantive nature sufficient to alter a decision, because such information and/or facts were not known to the person appealing at the time of the original hearing.